bernie-skipole/remscope/docs/index.md

 source makecrontab

-And then to activate it
+And to see if it has been loaded

 crontab -e